Alice’s Adventures in the Cousins’ War

 This rose was also the shape of Honeycomb cereal, which I would painstakingly nibble to make stars, triangles, individual cells.
 From the hex rose, if you add three corners, you’re back to a triangle, another three and a flower with more pronounced petals, or what I’d later come to know as a Star of David.

-And now Eco tells me this is a sacred symbol of the Pythagoreans:
+And now Eco tells me this is a sacred symbol of the Pythagoreans:¹

 The Tetraktys is the symbolic figure by which Pythagoreans swore their oaths, and it represents a perfect and exemplary reduction of the numerical to the spatial and of the arithmetical to the geometrical.
 Each side of this triangle is formed by four points and at its center there stands a sole point, unity, from which all other numbers are generated.

-The final line of the tetractys is four—Eco continues:
+The final line of the tetractys is four—Eco continues:²

 Four thus becomes synonymous with strength, justice and solidity; the triangle formed by the series of four numbers is and remains a symbol of perfect equality.

-These rows further represented geometrical ideas as points: the first row being a single point has zero dimensions.
-The second is a pair of points that define a line, the third is a plane—a two dimensional figure requiring three points.
+These rows further represented geometrical ideas as points: the first row, being a single point, has zero dimensions.
+The second is a pair of points defining a line, the third is a plane—a two-dimensional figure requiring three points.
 The fourth line of four points creates the simplest solid: a tetrahedron, and the tetrahedron is the essential form of the caltrop in this site’s icon.
-These four lines further symbolize the four classical elements: fire, air, water, and earth, and therefore a whole series of associations: the four seasons, the four cardinal directions, the set of simple bodies (tetrahedron, octahedron, icosahedron, cube), the ages of man, etc. Also note that the ancient symbols for the elements were a set of triangles and inverted triangles.
+These four lines further symbolize the four classical elements: fire, air, water, and earth, and therefore a whole series of associations: the four seasons, the four cardinal directions, the set of simple bodies (tetrahedron, octahedron, icosahedron, cube), the ages of man, etc. Also note the ancient symbols for the elements were a set of triangles and inverted triangles.

 The sum of the points that form the triangle is the number ten, and with the first ten numbers all possible numbers can be expressed.
 If number is the essence of the universe, then the Tetraktys (or decade) represents a condensation of all universal wisdom, all numbers, and all possible numerical operations.